ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 ## Restricting IPs {#restricting-ips}

-If a client does not wish to receive datagrams from unknown senders, it can close the uncompressed registration (or not open it in the first place).
+If a client does not wish to receive datagrams from unknown senders, it can close the uncompressed Context ID (or not open it in the first place).
 In that scenario, the proxy effectively acts as a firewall against unwanted or unknown IPs.